ademuri/smart-input-filter/README.md

 ## Status

-SmartInputFilter is under active development.
-I'm not yet using it in any of my own projects, so the API may change.
+I'm using this library in several of my projects, and adding features as needed.

 All filters have pretty good unit test coverage.
 Check `build_arduino.sh` for the Arduino platforms that this is compiled against.